 When we designed a new job board for truck drivers, we also started with building a prototype first.
 You can see a particular item from the job list below.

 When we showed this to actual truck drivers they didn’t understand a bunch of things.
 First, the “95% match” label was not clear.
-It meant to show weather the job fits the driver or not, but drivers didn’t really understood that.
+It meant to show whether the job fits the driver or not, but drivers didn’t really understood that.
 The apply and discard buttons with the like and dislike icons were confusing, too.
 And they also wanted to see the details of the job before applying, but they didn’t know how to get to the details page.
-So we modified the prototype in two other rounds, and found a solution that was clear to all drivers.
+So we modified the prototype in two other rounds and found a solution that was clear to all drivers.
 The design you can see below worked well on our tests.

 Sometimes I feel shocked while I see people trying to use my prototype.
 I have been working in design for more than 10 years, but people can still surprise me.
 You can be trained and experienced, but the only way to make sure the product will work is to test it with real people.